-Hey, I'm Elrad, and while I've only "officially" been GMing for about 2-3 years, I've been reading about RPGs, DMing styles & guides, and even RPG design for over 10 years!
-I cut my teeth reading material from D&D 3.5 & later Pathfinder 1E materials, and over time learned my preferences lean towards more streamlined and story/role-play based systems like Blades in the Dark and other Powered by the Apocalypse designs.
-With that said, I still enjoy there being a "game" in "role playing game", with interesting mechanical choices made in game play (not just character creation!) over pure story games.
+I'm a GM that's been learning about RPGs, DMing, and even the design behind RPGs for around 10 years now, cutting my teeth on D&D 3.5e and Pathfinder 1e and over time growing to prefer and appreciate streamlined and story based systems such as Blades in the Dark.
+With that said, while I prefer the story and RP side of RPGs, I still enjoy having a "game" in the "role playing game" with interesting game mechanics allowing choices in game play (not just character creation!) over pure story games.

-In addition to D&D 5E & Blades in the Dark, which is listed in my profile, I also have Lancer (a mech combat RPG based on both Shadow of the Demon Lord & some Powered by the Apocalypse design concepts) and Ironsworn (a low-fantasy Powered by the Apocalypse game).
+I'm looking to GM for a few in-depth, consistent games, which I believe will be easier in a premium format.
+I'm most familiar with 5E and Blades in the Dark, relatively familiar with Pathfinder(1e), but I also have Lancer (a mech combat RPG based on both Shadow of the Demon Lord & some Powered by the Apocalypse design concepts) and Ironsworn (a low-fantasy Powered by the Apocalypse game).

 I enjoy player-driven games where the players have a large amount of agency on where the story goes in the framework of the world I run.
 What I mean is, I don't write "plots" when preparing games, but treat the NPCs, their motivations & goals, and events in the world as seeds that the players grow through their actions to create the story.

 It's a style that demands a lot from the players, as well as the GM, but I have found that most of the demand is up-front; after the game gets started they tend to flow wonderfully, with both players & GM having a good idea of where the game is going.